 Today I had the most dreaded scenario for any saltwater aquarium… the power went out!
 This isn’t the first time this has happened and like many aquarists, I just stick my head in the sand and think it doesn’t happen that often, it’ll be fine.
 I have literally no backup options for my saltwater aquarium equipment.

-1. Battery Backup
+1. Battery Backup for Aquarium

 Vortech pump on its own can maintain your saltwater aquarium in a power out.
 It provides plenty of flow and if positioned correctly it will break the surface of the water and aerate.
 This could effectively be used alongside other backup methods like a generator and will ensure you are not caught off guard.
 I personally am ordering one of these at the moment for my saltwater aquarium.

 UPS backup systems are battery-powered and are positioned between the main power and your saltwater aquarium equipment.
 UPS battery backup for aquarium systems becomes active when the power goes out, which is a good option if you are on holiday.
 The problem with UPS systems is that they can drain relatively quickly.
 To overcome this it is recommended that you only connect saltwater aquarium equipment that is necessary for the livelihood of your fish and corals.
 Another benefit of UPS backups is that they also provide a constant level of power to your aquarium equipment and nullify the effect of small power surges that can ruin your equipment.
 Once again, calculate your load using watts and work out which model will work best for your saltwater aquarium.

 By only connecting essential equipment to the UPS backup, you will gain considerably longer periods of backup power.
 Equipment such as your lights and heater draw the most power and in a power-out scenario, not having them operating would not greatly harm your saltwater aquarium, unless it was for a relatively long period.